About the vaccine

 If someone is unable to provide informed consent to receive the vaccine (for example, for medical reasons), they will need consent from someone who can make a decision on their behalf, such as a parent or legal guardian.
 We encourage parents and guardians to discuss vaccination with their children prior to attending a clinic.

-Should I get vaccinated/get a booster if I already had COVID-19?
+Should I get vaccinated/get an additional vaccine dose if I had COVID-19?

 If you've had COVID-19, you should still be vaccinated for protection from reinfection or severe outcomes.
 While infection alone provides some protection, vaccination after infection helps improve the immune response and provides better and longer-lasting protection.

-Evidence shows that waiting to get a booster dose until at least six months after COVID-19 infection can help improve the immune response.
-Discuss the best timing for you with a health care provider.
+Evidence shows that waiting at least six months after a previous COVID-19 vaccine dose or infection can help improve the immune response.
+Discuss the best timing for you with a healthcare provider.

 For more information: